LivTel/frodo-l2-pipeline/README.md

 5. Make the binaries and library: `src/make all`

+6. Red arm requires Python 3, `astropy.io` (for FITS), `numpy` and `scipy.signal` (for Savizky-Golay filter).
+Python is only used on the red arm and only used once in order to call `scripts/frTungstenFibreFlat.py`.
+This is used to generate a per fibre flat field and is only requires because the red arm CCD has a highly complicated and detailed flat field.
+For a typical CCD (including the blue arm on LT),the call to this function can be completely eliminated from `scripts/L2_exec` and then Python is no longer required.

 n.b. for LT operations, `L2_BASE_DIR`, `LIBS` and `INCLUDES` should already have a commented option for `lt-qc`.

 # Arc Calibration Solutions